A fan's view: Dear Ashwin, don’t we have a stake in the pitch too?

 The quick adrenaline rush of T20 isn’t for me.
 I love the slow psychological thriller that Test matches can be.
 One fluke doesn’t win you the game.
 You have to be better consistently over days, over 100s of balls.

 The Australia Test series was just the advertisement that the dying art of Test cricket needed.
-What an incredible David-Goliath contest!
+What an incredible David-Goliath contest.
 We showed that we could win with our backs to the wall.
 We showed that our A side could beat the best attack in the world on the toughest of cricket grounds.
 We seemed ready to aim for greatness.
-We could be the new ‘Invincibles’.
+We could be the new Invincibles.
 And then this?
 Why exactly did it have to come down to this?

 Also read – When the going gets tough, Rohit Sharma’s mental strength comes to the fore

-But then ‘who defines what is a good pitch’ as Ashwin Ravichandran asked.
+But then “who defines what is a good pitch” as Ashwin Ravichandran asked.
 Dear Sir – it’s not the experts, the journalists or even the current players.
 It’s the fans who decide what is a good pitch.
-A ‘good pitch’ produces entertaining cricket.
+A “good pitch” produces entertaining cricket.
 Cricket is after all entertainment.
-And this wasn’t an example of ‘entertaining’ Test cricket.
+And this wasn’t an example of entertaining Test cricket.

 Maybe experts and players should take a moment to think of the fans.
 Professional sport is played for the entertainment of fans.
 It’s one of the reasons why T20s are so much in vogue.
 They consistently deliver what they promise: a good three-hour break from life.
 Or take football for that matter.
-How many games would you watch if football games ended in 25 mins with a team winning 8-0 cause the ‘pitch’ was covered in sand?
+How many games would you watch if football games ended in 25 mins with a team winning 8-0 cause the pitch was covered in sand?

 Will I make so much effort to watch a Test match in India again?
 I am not sure.
 Maybe in Australia or England when I can afford it.
 Or maybe I’ll do it for the entertainment of my colleagues and friends.
 They can’t stop enjoying my agony.